 • Trauma cover on both parents provides a lump sum if either is diagnosed with a serious illness

-• Full-time childcare in Australia costs $250-500 per week per child - this adds up quickly
+• Full-time childcare in Australia costs $100-$200 per day per child, which accumulates rapidly

-As your family grows, your insurance needs change.
+As your family grows, your insurance needs evolve.
 Planning ahead avoids gaps in cover during critical periods.

 • Future insurability options let you increase cover when a new child arrives without new medical underwriting